-Russian military exercises near Ukraine are raising concerns that Moscow may be putting troops in position to move across the border if such orders are issued, a senior U.S. official familiar with the most recent administration assessment told CNN Thursday.
+Russian military exercises near the Ukraine border are raising concerns that Moscow may be putting troops in a position to move across the border if such orders are issued, a senior U.S. official familiar with the most recent administration assessment told CNN on Thursday.

-But the United States still believes that Russia doesn't plan to order its forces into its tumultuous neighbor, the official said on the condition of anonymity.
+But the United States still believes that Russia doesn’t plan to order its forces into tumultuous Ukraine, the official said.

 Russian military activity levels observed by the United States also “appear to be within normal range,” the official said.